My rating: 4 stars

 Grace starts to have meetings with Dr Jordan at the Governor’s house.
 Despite not being inclined to talk at first, she gradually starts answering his questions as she sees fit, not always telling him everything she is thinking about.
 She doesn’t seem to recall the details of what happened at the time of the murders.
 Or does she?
 Is she telling the truth to Dr Simon?
 As Grace tells him the story of her life, it’s like we assume his position and are also trying to figure out more about her and looking for clues regarding the crime she is in prison for.

-Grace was originally from Northern Ireland, what could have almost been seen as a crime, if she was not from a Protestant family.
-She had a hard life, had to take care of her siblings since she was really young, and was from a poor family, reason why they moved to Canada.
+Grace was originally from Northern Ireland, which could have almost been seen as a crime if she was not from a Protestant family.
+She had a hard life, having had to take care of her siblings since she was really young and being from a poor family, reason why they moved to Canada.
 In the first house she worked in, she met Mary, an older girl who was kind to her, expressed quite democratic views, and taught her many things, not only work-related, but also about what she could expect as a woman.

 “Then she lent me her red flannel petticoat until I should get one of my own, and showed me how to fold and pin the cloths, and said that some called it Eve’s curse but she thought that was stupid, and the real curse of Eve was having to put up with the nonsense of Adam, who as soon as there was any trouble, blamed it all on her.”

 The book has more than one narrator.
 In many chapters Grace assumes that role, allowing the reader to have access to her inner thoughts.
 But the story is also narrated in the third person, usually when the focus is on Dr Simon’s point of view and experiences.
 The plot is also developed through a variety of letters, excerpts of news pieces and other documents.